 A smile however, simple a facial expression it is, could not only fill us with positive vibes but also with confidence and reassurance.
 When we smile through anxiety, we melt it and change it into certainty.

 A smile is also an effective means of gratitude—either of expressing them or of appreciating the expression of them.
 A smile, an affirmation of a positive effect of someone’s generous deeds, is worth more than a hollow and an almost automatic response of “thank you”, which is taught by the society to individuals.
 An expression that is sometimes said without actually having the actual feeling of gratitude.

 A smile is not a difficult task to perform.
 It requires less muscle control than any other facial expressions.
 And it is contagious, too.
-While it effectively brightens one’s day, the day-brightening effect could be extended and shared with others by flashing into them a smile devoid of any trace of doubt, fear, hostility, and prejudice.
-After all, all negative emotions, however dark they are, are foiled down by the brightness of even a single pure and naked smile.
+While it effectively brightens one’s day, the day-brightening effect could be extended and shared with others by flashing into them a smile devoid of any trace of doubt, or fear.
+After all, all negative emotions can be foiled down by the brightness of even a single pure and naked smile.

 ◩ ABOUT ME / À PROPOS ◪